kl2karpenko/interview-questions/react/coding-exercise/README.md

 ##### Answer: 1

-React queues all the updater functions(e.g, counter => counter + 5) which will be processed after all the code inside event handler has been executed.
+React queues all the updater functio ns(e.g, counter => counter + 5) which will be processed after all the code inside event handler has been executed.
 During the next re-render(state update through setState), React goes through the queue and increment the counter based on the previous value in each function call.
 So the final value of counter becomes 25(initial value 5 + 5 + 5 + 5 + 5) whereas the alert shows default value 5 because the counter value won't be updated by that time.

 </p>
 </details>